ALEEEHU/Awesome-Text2X-Resources/README.md

 ✉️ Any additions or suggestions, feel free to contribute and contact hyqale1024@gmail.com.

 ## 🔥 News
-* `2024.12.21` adjusted the layouts of several sections and _Happy Winter Solstice_ ⚪🥣.
-* `2024.04.05` adjusted the layout and added accepted lists and ArXiv lists to each section.
+* `2025.02.28` - update several papers status "CVPR 2025" to accepted papers, congrats to all 🎉

 <div><div align="center">